 \(\operatorname{SS}_{\operatorname{Tot}}\)

-In the table \(P(F > F_{\operatorname{test}})\) is computed under \(F \sim F_{K-1,N-k}\).
-For the steaks example, the ANOVA table is.
+In the table the p value \(P(F > F_{\operatorname{test}})\) is computed under \(F \sim F_{K-1,N-k}\).
+This is simple the area under the \(F_{K-1,N-K}\) PDF to the right of \(F_{\operatorname{test}}\).

 Analysis of Variance Table